mariadaniela1995/LSWT_Methods/README.md

 # Methods codes

-Here you can find the five methods for retrieving lake surface water temperature.
+Here you can find the five methods for retrieving lake surface water temperature (LSWT).
 It includes:

 i) the satellite data and preprocessing: image collections, selecting specific images in a specific period of time and location,